brunabaudel/blog/packages/todo/Swiftui-How to show a thumbnail.codestory.md

-Generating Thumbnails in SwiftUI with QLThumbnailGenerator
+Generating Thumbnails in SwiftUI with QLThumbnailGenerator (iOS 13+)

 Apple provides a number of powerful tools for building modern iOS applications, including the ability to generate thumbnails for files.
 One way to do this is through the use of the `QLThumbnailGenerator` class, which is part of the QuickLook framework.